$\epsilon$-Strong Simulation for Multidimensional Stochastic Differential Equations via Rough Path Analysis: Main Results

 \section{Main Results}

 Our approach consists in studying the process $X$ as a transformation of the underlying Brownian motion $Z$.
-Such transformation is known as the Ito-Lyons map and its continuity properties are studied in the theory of rough paths, pioneered by T. Lyons, in \cite{Lyons_1998}.
-A rough path is a trajectory of unbounded variation.
+Such transformation is known as the It\^o-Lyons map and its continuity properties are studied in the theory of rough paths, pioneered by T. Lyons, in \cite{Lyons_1998}.
+A rough path is an effective way to summarize an irregular path information.
 The theory of rough paths allows to define the solution to an SDE such as (\ref{eq:main}) in a path-by-path basis (free of probability) by imposing constraints on the regularity of the iterated integrals of the underlying process $Z$.
 Namely, integrals of the form

 The theory results in different interpretations of the solution to (\ref {eq:main}) depending on how the iterated integrals of $Z$ are interpreted.
-In this paper, we interpret the integral in (\ref{A_IJ_B}) in the sense of Ito.
+In this paper, we interpret the integral in (\ref{A_IJ_B}) in the sense of It\^o.

-It turns out that the Ito-Lyons map is continuous under a suitable $\alpha $ -H\"{o}lder metric defined in the space of rough paths.
+It turns out that the It\^o-Lyons map is continuous under a suitable $\alpha $ -H\"{o}lder metric defined in the space of rough paths.
 In particular, such metric can be expressed as the maximum of the following two quantities:

-As we shall discuss, continuity estimates of the Ito-Lyons map can be given explicitly in terms of these two quantities.
+As we shall discuss, continuity estimates of the It\^o-Lyons map can be given explicitly in terms of these two quantities.

 In the case of Brownian motion, as we consider here, we have that $\alpha \in \left( 1/3,1/2\right) $.
 It is shown in \cite{Davie_2007}, that under suitable regularity conditions on $\mu \left( \cdot \right) $ and $\sigma \left( \cdot \right) $, which we shall discuss momentarily, the Euler scheme provides an almost sure approximation in uniform norm to the solution to the SDE (\ref{eq:main}).
-Our first result provides an explicit characterization of all of the (path-dependent) quantities that are involved in the final error analysis (such as $\left\vert \left\vert Z\right\vert \right\vert _{\alpha }$ and $\left\vert \left\vert A\right\vert \right\vert _{2\alpha }$ ),the difference between our analysis and what has been done in previous developments is that ultimately we must be able to implement the Euler scheme jointly with the path-dependent quantities that are involved in the error analysis.
+Our first result provides an explicit characterization of all of the (path-dependent) quantities that are involved in the final error analysis (such as $\left\vert \left\vert Z\right\vert \right\vert _{\alpha }$ and $\left\vert \left\vert A\right\vert \right\vert _{2\alpha }$ ), the difference between our analysis and what has been done in previous developments is that ultimately we must be able to implement the Euler scheme jointly with the path-dependent quantities that are involved in the error analysis.
 So, it is not sufficient to argue that there exists a path-dependent constant that serves as a bound of some sort, we actually must provide a suitable representation that can be simulated in finite time.